Forbes Burnham: Personal life

-Burnham lived in Castellani House from 1965 to 1985.
-During this time it was referred to as "The Residence".
+Burnham lived in Castellani House from 1965 to 1985, during which time it was referred to as "The Residence".

 Personality

-After a meeting in 1962, Thomas J. Dodd described Burnham as "an intelligent, well-educated gentleman". by contrast, Arthur M. Schlesinger Jr., also in 1962, said that Burnham was regarded as "an unprincipled opportunist, racist and demagogue, only interested in personal power."
+After a meeting in 1962, Thomas J. Dodd described Burnham as "an intelligent, well-educated gentleman".
+Arthur M. Schlesinger Jr., also in 1962, said that Burnham was regarded as "an unprincipled opportunist, racist and demagogue, only interested in personal power."
 Jessie Burnham described her brother as ambitious and manipulative.
-In a book by Neil L. Whitehead, it is claimed that Burnham was superstitious and engaged with obeah, employing an obeah advisor known as Mother Monica and devouring raw duck eggs and 100-year-old Chinese eggs to increase his potency or power.
+Neil L. Whitehead claimed in a book that Burnham was superstitious and engaged with obeah, employing an obeah advisor known as Mother Monica and devouring raw duck eggs and 100-year-old Chinese eggs to increase his potency or power.

 Death and burial

-Burnham died in Georgetown on 6 August 1985 at the age of 62, dying of heart failure during throat surgery.
-There are several sources that suggest that Forbes had heart problems in the years leading up to his death, and may have had diabetes.
-A man who worked for Burnham said he heard that the president had had a "heart scare" about 3 and a half years before his death.
+Burnham died of heart failure during throat surgery in Georgetown on 6 August 1985 at the age of 62.
+Several sources suggest that Forbes had had heart problems in the years leading up to his death, and may have had diabetes.
+A man who worked for Burnham said he had heard that the president had had a "heart scare" about three and a half years before his death.
 The throat surgery was conducted with the assistance of two specialists from Cuba.
-He was laid to rest in the Botanical Gardens a few days later.
-After his burial, Burnham's body was exhumed and transported to the Soviet Union to be preserved for permanent display.
-His body was returned to Guyana for his final burial a year later.
-The reason why Burnham was receiving throat surgery was never confirmed.
-It was suggested he may have had a polyp, or had throat cancer.
+He was buried in the Botanical Gardens a few days later.
+His body was later exhumed and taken to the Soviet Union to be preserved for permanent display.
+It was returned to Guyana for his final burial a year later.
+It was not explained why Burnham was having throat surgery' it was suggested he may have had a polyp, or throat cancer.
 There are also theories as to why Burnham's body was buried after being prepared for permanent open display.

-His body lies in Burnham's Mausoleum (built in 1986) in the Guyana Botanical Gardens in Georgetown.
+His body is in Burnham's Mausoleum (built in 1986) in the Guyana Botanical Gardens in Georgetown.
 The Mausoleum is built mostly from reinforced concrete, with a floor of granite sourced from the Mazaruni and Upper Essequibo regions.
 It was designed by Guyanese architect George Henry in a crucifix shape.
-It is now maintained by the National Trust of Guyana.
+It is maintained by the National Trust of Guyana.